The Verde Island Passage

 Ocean Overlap

 The Philippines sits at the overlap between two major oceans – the Indian and the Pacific Ocean.
-Due to this, species from both oceans have settles in the Philippines, increasing marine biodiversity.
+Due to this, species from both oceans have settled in the Philippines, increasing marine biodiversity.

 Center of Evolution